bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

   believe could lead to problems for merchant services as described in newsletters [#222][news222 rbf] and [#223][news223 rbf].
-Optech encourages any services that might be affected to evaluate the RC and participate in the public discussion.
+Optech encourages any services that might be affected to evaluate the RC and participate in the public discussion. {% assign timestamp="51:36" %}

 ## Notable code and documentation changes